Where Presidential Candidate Julián Castro Stands On Marijuana

-Julián Castro, a former U.S. Housing and Urban Development secretary and San Antonio mayor, announced on Saturday that he is running for president.
+Julián Castro, a former U.S. Housing and Urban Development secretary and San Antonio mayor, announced on January 12, 2019 that he was running for president.
+On January 2, 2020, he ended his campaign.

 Castro has a relatively thin record on marijuana, but there are a few clues about how he would handle cannabis policy if elected to the White House.